Ike Reese

 Isaiah "Ike" Reese (born October 16, 1973) is an American sports radio personality and former professional football linebacker.
 He played in the National Football League (NFL) for nine seasons, primarily for the Philadelphia Eagles.

 Reese played college football for the Michigan State Spartans and was selected by the Eagles in the fifth round of the 1998 NFL draft.
-He spent seven seasons with the Eagles and was a member of their 2004 NFC championship team, where he was selected to the Pro Bowl that same season.
+He spent seven seasons with the Eagles and was a member of their 2004 NFC championship team, where he was selected to the Pro Bowl that same season as a special teamer.
 In 2005, Reese signed with the Atlanta Falcons, where he spent two seasons before retiring in 2007.

 In 2008, Reese began a career in radio with the Philadelphia sports station WIP.
 He currently serves as a co-host on the WIP Afternoon Show.

 Early life and college career

 Born in Jacksonville, North Carolina, Reese was raised in Cincinnati and attended Woodward High School as a freshman before transferring to nearby Aiken High School.
 Reese graduated from Aiken in 1993 and committed to Michigan State.
 After redshirting his freshman year, Reese played three seasons as a starter under head coaches George Perles and Nick Saban.
 He finished his college career with 420 tackles, 10 sacks, 3 interceptions, 4 forced fumbles, and 5 fumble recoveries.